microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 ```

 ## Step 3: Evaluate your copilot with test data
-After we prepared the test data, we can use evaluation flow to evaluate the performance of our copilot againt the test data.
-Promptflow had prepared various of evaluation flows for different scenarios.
-For our RAG based copilot, we can leverage the evaluation flow in [this folder](../../../examples/flows/evaluation/eval-single-turn-metrics/).
+After preparing the test data, we can utilize the evaluation flow to assess the performance of our copilot against the test data.
+Promptflow has developed various evaluation flows tailored for different scenarios.
+For our RAG-based copilot, we can leverage the evaluation flow in [this folder](../../../examples/flows/evaluation/eval-single-turn-metrics/) to ensure comprehensive and accurate performance analysis.

 Clone this evaluation flow folder to your local machine or upload it to your workspace.